New iPad Mini release date, price, news and features

-Rumors of an iPad Mini 5 have been circulating for years, but now is the first time we've seen the company update its miniature iPad line since 2015.
+Rumors of an iPad Mini 5 have been circulating for years, but only now finally has a new Mini arrived, making for the first update to the miniature iPad line since 2015.

-Launched alongside the new iPad Air, the company has included some features usually reserved for the premium tablets on the market and included it on a smaller device.
+Launched alongside the new iPad Air, the company has included some features usually reserved for more premium tablets, giving you them in a smaller size for the first time.

 Cut to the chase